 - Base or mobile: Are you going to set up a base station or are you going mobile?
 Note that many antennas can be set up as base antennas but then plugged out and then moves across regions in a car.

 - Transmission or reception: Are you focusing on transmitting or receiving only?
 Then it might interest you to know that there are antennas which specialize in either one of them on the market.
+(If you’re looking ham radios that can provide this, read this quick review of the TYT MD-380.)

 A few common details you need to know about